boblikut/GSC-Panel/README.md

 To create accounts for your admins, you can click on Create Account in the users tab.

 To edit roles and create new ones, go to the Roles tab and do it.
 Also you can create own player's commands.
 Check `sv_gsc-panel_commands.lua` for examples.
-To these commands appear at web-app press `Update rigths` at Roles tab
+To these commands appear at web-app press `Update rigths` at Roles tab.
+Also exists little issue that you need to relogin at your account to get new rights

 To verify your Gmod server, you need to generate a token in the Gmod Token tab and insert it at the beginning of the `sv_gsc-panel.lua` file, replacing `YOUR TOKEN`.